saifaustcse/SDLC-Methodologies/README.md

     <img src="images/spiral.png" alt="Spiral Model" width="800" height="400">
 </p>

-Each loop of the spiral is called a Phase of the software development process.
-Each phase of Spiral Model is divided into four quadrants as shown in the above figure.
-The functions of these four quadrants are discussed below-
+Each loop of the spiral is called a phase of the software development process.
+Each phase of the Spiral Model is divided into four quadrants, as shown in the figure above.
+The functions of these four quadrants are discussed below:

 1. **Determining objectives, alternatives and constraints:** Requirements are gathered from the customers and the objectives are identified, constraints are evaluated and different alternative solutions for the development are proposed in this quadrant.
-2. **Evaluating alternatives, identifying and resolving risks:** During the second quadrant all the possible solutions are evaluated to select the best possible solution.
-Then the risks associated with that solution is identified and the risks are resolved using the best possible strategy.
-At the end of this quadrant, Prototype is built for the best possible solution.
+2. **Evaluating alternatives, identifying and resolving risks:** During the second quadrant, all the possible solutions are evaluated to select the best possible solution.
+Then the risks associated with that solution are identified and resolved using the best possible strategy.
+At the end of this quadrant, a prototype is built for the best possible solution.
 3. **Develop and verify next level project:** During the third quadrant, the identified features are developed and verified through testing.
 At the end of the third quadrant, the next version of the software is available.
-4. **Review and plan for the next Phase:** In the fourth quadrant, the Customers evaluate the so far developed version of the software.
-In the end, planning for the next phase is started.
+4. **Review and plan for the next Phase:** In the fourth quadrant, customers evaluate the version of the software developed so far.
+Finally, planning for the next phase is started.

 **Use cases for the Spiral model:**